Connect with others who understand.

 • Poor or weak urine flow

-• The inability to fully empty the bladder, which can lead to urinary tract infections
+• The inability to fully empty the bladder, which can lead to urinary tract infections (UTIs)

 • Urgent need to urinate

-• Frequent need to urinate, including at night
+• Frequent need to urinate, especially at night

 Many members of MyMSTeam describe problems with their bladder.
 One member asked, “Does anyone else constantly feel the need to go to the bathroom, and right after you’re done, you’ve got to go again?
-And when you go, you go very little and you wait forever to go?”
+And when you go, you go very little, and you wait forever to go?”

 Another shared, “I’m going to ask my doctor about my bladder control (or lack thereof).
 I ruined a new $800 mattress, plus the constant up and down is getting unbearable.”

-Causes of Bladder Spasms in People With MS
+Causes of Bladder Spasms With MS

-Lifestyle Changes To Help With Bladder Spasms
+Lifestyle Changes May Help With Bladder Spasms

 Stay Hydrated